GoogleCloudPlatform/functions-framework-php/README.md

 }
 ```

-You can return a PSR-7 compatible `ResponseInterfae` instead of a string.
+You can return a PSR-7 compatible `ResponseInterface` instead of a string.
 This
 allows you to set additional request properties such as the HTTP Status Code
 and headers.